karoljanic/compiler/README.md

+## Compiler project

-# Compiler for simple language implemented from scratch with C++, Lex, Bison.
+#### Compiler for simple language implemented from scratch with C++, Lex, Bison.

-## Implemented simple optimalisations and register allocation.
+Implemented simple optimalisations and register allocation.